-If you would like this guide in another format please email guides@advicenow.org.uk
+If you would like this guide in another format please email guides@lawforlife.org.uk

 This guide was written and produced by Law for Life thanks to funding from The Tudor Trust.
-The update of this guide was also possible thanks to funding from The Tudor Trust.

-Advicenow would like to thank all those who provided advice and feedback on this guide.
-In particular we would like to thank Natalia Schiffrin, Gabriela Smolinska-Poffley of the Roma Support Group, Joanna Kostka of Lancaster University, Marc Willers KC of Garden Court Chambers, Yvonne Blake, independent social worker, Savita Narain, Elspeth Thomson of David Gray Solicitors.
+Law for Life would like to thank all those who provided advice and feedback on this guide.
+In particular we would like to thank Natalia Schiffrin, Gabriela Smolinska-Poffley of the Roma Support Group, Joanna Kostka of Lancaster University, Marc Willers KC of Garden Court Chambers, Yvonne Blake, independent social worker, Savita Narain and Elspeth Thomson of David Gray Solicitors.